Vyncent-vdW/sprint_5_game_platforms/README.md

 # 🎮 Game Success Predictor
-This project demonstrates expertise in "Machine Learning in Business" as part of TripleTen's Data Science program.
+This is the first integrated project as part of TripleTen's Data Science program.
 It focuses on analyzing and predicting the success of video games using advanced data analysis techniques.
 The primary objectives are to deliver accurate success predictions, support decision-making in the gaming industry, and optimize marketing and development strategies.

 ## 🚀 Features
 - **Data Preprocessing**: Cleaning and preparing video game sales and metadata for analysis.